‘The Kid’ is back: MLB brings in Ken Griffey Jr. to be senior adviser to commissioner

 Even current players feel his influence despite not seeing him in his prime.

 “The Kid!
-The Kid!,” then Red Sox outfielder Jackie Bradley Jr. said with glee.
+The Kid!” then Red Sox outfielder Jackie Bradley Jr. said with glee.
 “What an exciting player to watch.
 As a kid, everyone wanted to be Ken Griffey Jr. You wanted to have that sweet, smooth swing and play the outfield like him.
 You wanted to bring that charismatic personality to the field like him.
 He’s a once-in-a-lifetime type of player.”

 Griffey’s career spanned three decades and 22 big-league seasons with three organizations — Seattle, the Cincinnati Reds and the Chicago White Sox.